 Woo Hoo!
 We’re girl-starved teen nerds, and we’re cooking up our own living sex toy with our home computers!
 John Hughes turns an infantile idea into one of his not-bad teen angst comedies, as Kelly LeBrock materializes to fulfill their wildest dreams.
-The idea is of course transformed into a basically benign coming-of age story … with the underlying message that we’d not all mind having Ms. LeBrock reformat our hard drive.
+The idea is of course transformed into a basically benign coming-of age story … with the underlying message that we’d not at all mind if Ms. LeBrock reformatted our hard drive.
 It all begins as a bad arrested-development joke, but Hughes’ audaciousness and fine production values make this a nostalgic favorite for folk that miss their (ugh) 1980s memories.

 1985 / Color / 1:85 widescreen / 94 min. / Street Date July 23, 2019 / 39.95